Preface

 "use strict";

-to the top of your .js file.
+to the top of your .js

 This will tell the JS engine to raise an error whenever it encounters a variable assignment without an appropriate declaration:

-a = 3; // Will raise an error instead of hoisting
+"use strict";a = 3; // Will raise an error instead of hoisting

 Avoiding Function-scope

 The semantics of function-scoped variables and hoisting are often very tricky to reason about.
 Coming from other languages, this concept seems very foreign and confusing.
-For this reason, in ES6 the let and const keywords were created.
+For this reason, in ES6 the let

-let and const abide by what is called block scope, which means that only the current "block" of code can access them.
+abide by what is called block scope, which means that only the current "block" of code can access them.
 Let's see them in action:

-let a = 3; // Block scope, accessible anywhere inside functon
+function g() {let a = 3; // Block scope, accessible anywhere inside functonif (true) {console.log(a);}console.log(a);}

 And here's a more interesting example:

-let a = 3; // Block scope, accessible inside if-block
+function g() {if (true) {let a = 3; // Block scope, accessible inside if-blockconsole.log(a);}console.log(a); // Error, a is not in scope}

-Well const is very similar to let except variables assigned using const cannot be re-assigned.
-Here's an example:
+is very similar to let except variables assigned using const

-a = 2; // Throws an error, cannot re-assign a
+const a = 3;a = 2; // Throws an error, cannot re-assign a

 Best Practices

-• Where possible, try to use const instead of let
+- Where possible, try to use

-• Avoid using var if possible to avoid confusing function-scoping semantics, but understand how to use it if need be
+if possible to avoid confusing function-scoping semantics, but understand how to use it if need be

 Conclusion

-Hopefully, by the end of this article, you have gained a greater appreciation for how variables work in JavaScript and some of the pitfalls of using the var keyword to assign variables in modern JavaScript.
+Hopefully, by the end of this article, you have gained a greater appreciation for how variables work in JavaScript and some of the pitfalls of using the var

 If you have any questions or comments, feel free to message me on Slack or leave a comment on this post!